 Participation in the FFOUT Program should be discussed by the staff member with their supervisor within the first month of appointment, as part of establishing training requirements required to fulfil probation conditions.
 While the onus is on the staff member to provide the case for full/part exemption, it is up to the supervisor to determine whether an exemption should be sought.

 Exemptions will be granted by the Director, Centre for Innovation in Learning and Teaching, to whom a case for full/part exemption should initially be submitted by the staff member, together with confirmation of the supervisor's support.
 The Deputy Vice-Chancellor (Academic), if needed, will have final authority for determining exemptions.

 This process should occur as early as possible so that the staff member and supervisor are clear about what training, if any, needs to be completed within the probationary period.

 Towards the end of probation, as part of the formal documentation provided to satisfy the requirements for confirmation of employment, the staff member will need to include evidence of any full or part exemption that has been granted.

 All exemptions from the mandatory programs will be dealt with on a case-by-case basis and will be approved in accordance to the University's Mandatory Induction Guidelines .

 Program Coordinator: Ann Luzeckyj

 The FFOUT Program comprises attendance and active participation in:

-- a series of workshops over 5 days
+- a series of workshops and online modules

 - attendance at two Learning and Teaching workshops and

 - the development and submission of a Personal Learning Portfolio.

 The FFOUT Program is generally offered once every semester.